-It is hard to maintain a healthy lifestyle during the busy holiday season.
+It is hard to maintain a healthy lifestyle.
 Tools and counseling available through Pathway Dietetics can help.

-Who: Clients of Pathway Dietetics (new or existing), just in time for the holidays!
+Who: Clients of Pathway Dietetics (new or existing)

 What: On-line lifestyle management tool including daily activities and diet.
 Phone consult monthly and unlimited email communication with health coach.
 No office visits required!!!